 The Code is reviewed annually to ensure the standards are clear and reflect best practice in terms of the requirements and the guidance available.

 Between August 2010 and July 2011 we piloted the Woodland Carbon Code.
 Several candidate woodland carbon projects of a selection of woodland types spread across the UK were designed and are undergoing validation of the project with the certification bodies.
 This tested:

 With feedback from those involved in the pilot phase; the woodland owners/managers, the certification bodies, the UK Accreditation Service and our own staff we made final changes to the Code and the process before it was launched in July 2011 for all.

-The draft Code of Good Practice for Woodland Carbon Projects (now known as The Woodland Carbon Code) was out for public consultation in Summer 2009.
+In Summer 2009 we held a public consultation on the draft Code of Good Practice for Woodland Carbon Projects (now known as The Woodland Carbon Code).
 Comments were invited on any aspect of the draft document, which would help highlight key issues for its development.
 The Forestry Commission received twenty-seven responses, four of which were from individuals and twenty-three from organisations and groups.

 Following the conclusion of the consultation exercise, a small short-lived working group of experts was assembled to consider changes that should be made, based on the anaylsis of responses.
 All opinions were fully considered in finalising the Code.